Infected but feeling good: involuntary coronavirus spreaders

-Up to 25 percent of people infected with the new coronavirus may show no symptoms, the director of the Centers for Disease Control and Prevention warns, a surprisingly high number complicating efforts to predict course and strategies. of the pandemic to mitigate its spread.
+Up to 25% of people infected with the new coronavirus may show no symptoms, warns the director of the Centers for Disease Control and Prevention, a surprisingly high number that complicates efforts to predict the course and strategies of the pandemic to mitigate its spread.

-In particular, the high level of symptom-free cases is leading the C.D.C.
-Consider expanding your guidelines on who should wear masks.
+In particular, the high level of symptom-free cases is prompting CDC to consider expanding its guidelines on who should wear masks.

-"This helps explain how quickly this virus continues to spread across the country," the director, Dr. Robert Redfield, told National Public Radio in an interview broadcast Tuesday.
+"This helps explain how quickly this virus continues to spread across the country," the director, Dr. Robert Redfield, said in an interview broadcast Tuesday.

-The researchers don't know precisely how many people are infected without feeling sick, or if some of them are simply presymptomatic.
+The researchers do not know precisely how many people are infected without feeling sick or if some of them are simply presymptomatic.
 But since the new coronavirus emerged in December, they have seen disturbing anecdotes from seemingly healthy people who were unintended spread.

-"Patient Z,quot;, for example, a 26-year-old man in Guangdong, China, was a Close contact with a Wuhan traveler infected with the coronavirus in February.
-But he did not feel signs of anything bad, neither on the 7th day after the contact, nor on the 10th or 11th.
+"Patient Z," for example, a 26-year-old man in Guangdong, China, was a close contact with a Wuhan traveler infected with the coronavirus in February.
+But he felt no signs of anything wrong, neither on the 7th day after the contact nor on the 10th or 11th.

 However, by day 7, the virus had flourished in her nose and throat, as copiously as in those who became ill.
 Patient Z might have felt fine, but he was still infected.

 The researchers now say that people like Patient Z are not merely anecdotes.
-For example, as many as 18 percent of people infected with the virus on the Diamond Princess cruise ship never developed symptoms, according to an analysis.
-A team in Hong Kong suggests that 20 to 40 percent of transmissions in China occurred before symptoms appeared.
+For example, according to the analysis, up to 18% of people infected with the virus on the Diamond Princess cruise ship never developed symptoms.
+A team in Hong Kong suggests that 20% to 40% of transmissions in China occurred before symptoms appeared.

 The high level of covert spread may help explain why the new coronavirus is the first virus that is not an influenza virus that triggers a pandemic.